 Micheline Beauchemin

-“I have a passion for color; I adore the light of silk, the warmth of wool and the voluptuous splendor of textiles.
+“I have a passion for color; I love the light of silk, the warmth of wool and the voluptuous splendor of textiles.
 I am not trying to represent the forest, pure joy or fear; but I want my tapestries to be the forest, pure joy or fear. »

 — Micheline Beauchemin, 1960

 1929 – Born in Longueuil, Canada.
-During her childhood, she “discovered” the St. Lawrence River, at Cap-Santé and in the Sorel Islands in Quebec.
+During her childhood, she “discovered” the St. Lawrence River, in Cap-Santé and in the Sorel Islands in Quebec.
 The river will be a source of inspiration throughout his career.

 Receive a newsletter on